DOOMNOVA/ArgoCD_With_Kubernetes/README.md

    const API_KEY = 'ENTER YOUR API';
    ``` -->
 ## Steps Involved - Without Argo Rollouts
 * The initial step involves pushing a docker container image of the web application to `DockerHub`.
 So, the docker files - `Dockerfile` and`docker-compose.yaml` is created.
-Further, in order to streamline the process a github action workflow file - `main.yaml` is created to push a new image to `DockerHub` everytime there is change to the source code repo.
+Further, in order to streamline the process a github actions workflow file - `main.yaml` is created to push a new image to `DockerHub` everytime there is change to this source code repo.

-* Next in the `Minikube` cluster I have initially created, a new namespace `myapp` is created for the webapplication and the config files will be run inside this.
+* Next in the `Minikube` cluster I have initially created, a new namespace `myapp` is created for the web application and the config files will be run inside this.
 The Kubernetics manifest files in the  [Config repo](https://github.com/DOOMNOVA/A_P_config_argocd.git) uses the image - `doomnova/webapp-argocd:latest` , which was  prevoiusly pushed to the `Dockerhub` .
-This image will be the know as the initial  web app container image in this project.
+This image will be know as the initial  web app container image in this project.
 * Since I am using a `MongoDB` database for the webapp, the Config files in the [repo](https://github.com/DOOMNOVA/A_P_config_argocd.git)- `mongo.yaml`, `mongo-secret.yaml` and `mongo-config.yaml` are used to define database in the cluster.
-The `webappdeployment.yaml` is used to deploy the login page app developed in this project.
+The `webappdeployment.yaml` is used to deploy the user profile page app developed in this project.
 For the  web application, there are two `replicas:2` defined in this project.
-Further, inorder to access the app in the browser, the `NodePort` service is defined in the  `webappdeployment.yaml`.
+Further, in order to access the app in the browser, the `NodePort` service is defined in the  `webappdeployment.yaml`.
 Note that inorder to use the file for this task, uncomment  code for the kubernetes resource type `Deployment` and comment the kubernetes resource type `Rollout` in the latest `webappdeployment.yaml`file in the Config repo.
 * Finally, the `application.yaml` is used to defined the entire application in the `Minikube` cluster.
-In this file, we can specify the Config file repo that should be watched  by `Argo CD` to makes change to the application in the cluster.
+In this file, we can specify the Config file repo that should be watched  by `Argo CD` to makes changes to the application in the cluster.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>